 Gallery01 / 06

 Each year, we hold a Demo Competition during British Science Week.

-Students and researchers preform a five-minute demonstration of any aspect of STEM targeted at primary school children aged 10 years old.
+Students and researchers perform a five-minute demonstration of any aspect of STEM targeted at primary school children aged 10 years old.
 The aim is engage and enthuse young children about STEM, in an exciting and novel way to convey scientific principles.
 Participants perform during heats where senior UCLan staff choose a number of finalists.
 An audience of local primary school children choose the ultimate winner during a morning hosted in the YSC.

 The winner is the holder of the Best UCLan and Ri Science demo trophy.